With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 If your only knowledge sharing paths are email chains and water-cooler conversations, you’re eventually going to run into some communication breakdowns and knowledge gaps (if you haven’t already).

 At the end of the day, having one central location to keep track of all client activity can help streamline communication across your organization.

 (1) Members of your firm will no longer need to chase down information from the one or two people who have the answers buried in their email inboxes.

 (2) Everyone will know who owns which relationships, so when opportunities arise, there won’t be any confusion as to who’s responsible for leading conversations.

-(3) By keeping track of past communications and touchpoints with clients, a CRM makes it easy for someone new to the client to quickly get up to speed on the relationship and what needs to happen next.
+(3) By keeping track of past communications and touchpoints with clients, a CRM for attorneys makes it easy for someone new to the client to quickly get up to speed on the relationship and what needs to happen next.
 This knowledge sharing ultimately improves client communication and the overall client experience.

 To put it simply: Your firm will operate with efficiency.

 Keeping up with who owns which relationships and the conversations that have happened is only one piece of the “information” puzzle.